dc25/sysblob.github.io/_posts/2023-09-05-cloud-init.md

 Cloud-init is a distribution neutral way of deploying a new operating system pre-configured so it can be deployed non-interactively such as through a hypervisor template.
 Most distributions of linux provide "cloud ready" images which are intended to be used for this purpose.
 Think of cloud-init as performing the basic things you need to do before you hand off to your configuration management tool.
 You can do as much or as little as you need to.
 This can include setting up login/SSH, usernames, time zones, packages, uploading files, and much more.

 I'm a big fan of Rocky linux since its goal is to remain a 1:1 clone of RedHat Enterprise Linux.
-This makes it a great image of choice if you're spinning up servers you're learning for future employment.
+This makes it a great image of choice if you're spinning up servers you're learning on for future employment.
 Let's take a look at editing the Rocky linux default cloud image.

 ## Editing an image with virt-edit

-Let's download a Rocky cloud image for Rocky 8.8.
+First we will download a Rocky cloud image for Rocky 8.8.

 ```bash
 https://download.rockylinux.org/pub/rocky/8.8/images/x86_64/Rocky-8-GenericCloud-Base.latest.x86_64.qcow2